-Since catchment characteristics are simple to generate and M3 [MET+CC] represented the strongest model for nearly 30% of the watersheds, the inclusion of catchment characteristics that are correlated with surface water dynamics, like slope, depth to bedrock, or leaf area index, may be adequate, at least for watersheds where M3 NSE exceeded M2 NSE.
+Further, since catchment characteristics are simple to generate and the MET+CC model represented the strongest model for nearly 30% of the watersheds, the inclusion of catchment characteristics that are correlated with surface water dynamics, like slope, depth to bedrock, or leaf area index, could be adequate, at least for watersheds where the MET+CC NSE exceeded the MET+SW NSE.
+Even so, while the inclusion of catchment characteristics can help an LSTM model watershed-based differences in discharge, dynamic datasets provide important data on temporal variability in watershed condition.
 Further, more direct proxies of surface water, like proportion floodplain or area of seasonal wetlands (Woznicki et al. 2019), could further improve the impact of catchment characteristics.

 4.4 Challenges in deriving hydrologic processes from deep learning models like LSTMs